AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

 Scan for vulnerabilities using Security Scanner
 ------------------------------------------------

-The Security Scanner enables you to detect some vulnerabilities of instances that an attacker could potentially exploit within your Aviatrix-managed VPCs/VNets.
-The security scan feature only inspects TLS/SSL protocols.
+This section describes how to scan for vulnerabilities using Security Scanner.
 For information about Security Scanner, see `About Security Scanner`_.

 To scan for vulnerabilities using Security Scanner: